Inbound marketing represents a fundamental shift in outbound marketing tactics.

-Rather than using outbound to talk to the masses of people who are trying to block you out, inbound lets you be found by potential customers already searching for information about your industry, product or service.
+Rather than using outbound to talk to the masses of people who are trying to block you out, inbound helps you be found naturally by potential customers who are already searching for information about your industry, product or service.

 If you want a more detailed breakdown of inbound vs outbound marketing, we just released a new blog about that.

-Now, the right people can find the right information, at the right time, so they can educate themselves for your products and services.
+Now, the right people can find the right information, at the right time, so they can educate themselves about your products and services.

 So, after finding enough answers by consuming your content, clicking on a call to action and receiving unique offers from your B2B company, audiences qualify themselves as a lead.

 That’s the streamlined explanation for the inbound methodology.
 Now, we’ll see why this strategy works, and how you can recreate it for your own B2B company.

 Inbound Marketing Strategy

 The backbone of an inbound marketing strategy is the buyer’s journey.